Five Things To Watch For In Super Bowl LIII

 No it isn't.

-But in this case, it's fair to say whoever wins a battle between Brady, New England's GOAT quarterback, and Donald, LA's defensive tackle of the moment could signal who wins the game.
+But in this case, it's fair to say whoever wins a battle between Brady, New England's GOAT quarterback, and Donald, LA's defensive tackle of the moment, could signal who wins the game.

 Today's NFL is about passing, on offense, and trying to disrupt the passer, on defense.
 There's a premium on lightening quick pass rushers — Khalil Mack transformed Chicago's defense and the entire Bears team into a fearsome opponent.
 Likewise, Donald has become the face of a menacing Rams pass rush.
 His practice regimen of catching a tennis ball ball before it bounces twice doesn't seem particularly menacing.
 But when the tennis ball becomes a quarterback?
 Quarterback beware.